Salesforce: History

 In December 2020, it was announced that Salesforce would acquire Slack for $27.7 billion, its largest acquisition to date.
 The acquisition closed in July 2021.
-Journalists covering the acquisition emphasized the price Salesforce paid for Slack, which was a 54% premium compared to Slack's market value, as too high of a premium for the company, with views varying from the premium being too concerning for investors to Salesforce playing the long game.
+Journalists covering the acquisition emphasized the price Salesforce paid for Slack, which was a 54% premium compared to Slack's market value.

+In April 2022, "Salesforce.com, Inc." changed its legal name to "Salesforce, Inc."

-In August 2022, Salesforce reported second-quarter earnings of $7.72 billion.
-Upon the German software firm SAP reporting its earnings for the same quarter totaling €7.52 Billion, Acceleration Economy reported that Salesforce had surpassed SAP to become the world's largest enterprise software vendor.
-This mirrored Benioff's remarks in Salesforce's earnings call, where he stated he looked at "this quarter very much as kind of a milestone".
+Acceleration Economy reported that Salesforce had surpassed SAP to become the world's largest enterprise software vendor in August 2022.

-Salesforce announced a partnership with Meta Platforms in September 2022.
-The deal called that Meta's consumer application WhatsApp would integrate Salesforce's Customer 360 platform to allow consumers to communicate with companies directly.
+The next month, Salesforce announced a partnership with Meta Platforms.
+The deal called for Meta's consumer application WhatsApp to integrate Salesforce's Customer 360 platform to allow consumers to communicate with companies directly.

-In November 2022, Salesforce announced it would terminate employees in its sales organization.
-Protocol reported that the company would likely eliminate some 2500 jobs.

-In November 2022, Salesforce announced its co-CEO and vice chair, Bret Taylor, would be stepping down from his roles at the end of January 2023, with Benioff continuing to run the company and serve as board chair.
+In November 2022, Salesforce announced it would terminate some employees from its sales team.
+That same month, Salesforce announced its co-CEO and vice chair, Bret Taylor, would be stepping down from his roles at the end of January 2023, with Benioff continuing to run the company and serve as board chair.
 Within the week, former Tableau CEO Mark Nelson and former Slack CEO Stewart Butterfield also announced their departures.
-When asked about the departures, Benioff remained defiant and stated, "people come and people go"; Salesforce's stock dropped to a 52-week low after Nelson's resignation.
+When asked about the departures, Benioff stated, "people come and people go"; Salesforce's stock dropped to a 52-week low after Nelson's resignation.

-In January 2023, the company announced a layoff of about 10% or approximately 8,000 positions.
-According to Benioff, the company hired too aggressively during the COVID-19 pandemic and the increase in working from home.
-The company will also reduce office space as part of the restructuring plan.
+In January 2023, the company announced a layoff of about 10%, or approximately 8,000 positions.
+According to Benioff, the company hired too aggressively during the COVID-19 pandemic and the increase in working from home led to the layoff.
+The company also reduced office space as part of the restructuring plan.
 The same month brought an announcement from activist investor Elliott Management that it would acquire a "big stake" in the company.

+In January 2024, Salesforce announced it was laying off 700 employees (about 1%) of its global staff.

+In October 2025, Salesforce CEO Marc Benioff declared his avid support of the Donald Trump and urged him to deploy the National Guard to San Francisco as Trump was deploying federal troops to other cities.
+The comments generated significant controversy for Benioff and Salesforce, including push-back from San Francisco mayor Daniel Lurie and District Attorney Brooke Jenkins and the resignation of Ron Conway from the Salesforce Foundation board.
+Benioff subsequently apologized for his National Guard comments.
+That same month, Salesforce pitched the Trump administration on ways that Salesforce's AI tools could help Immigration and Customs Enforcement (ICE) triple its staff to support the administration's mass deportation campaign.
+The company had previously contracted for ICE under the Obama and Biden administrations.

 Services

-Salesforce's products include several customer relationship management (CRM) technologies, including: Sales Cloud, Service Cloud, Marketing Cloud, and Commerce Cloud and Platform.
-Additional technologies include Slack, MuleSoft, Tableau Analytics, and Trailhead.
+Salesforce offers several customer relationship management (CRM) services, including: Sales Cloud, Service Cloud, Marketing Cloud, and Commerce Cloud and Platform.
+Additional technologies include Slack.

-Main services

-Salesforce's main technologies are tools for customer management.
-Other products enable customers to create apps, integrate data from other systems, visualize data, and offer training courses.
+Other services include app creation, data integration and visualization, and training.

+Salesforce launched a suite of features called Salesforce Foundations in September 2024, bundling connected functionality across department-specific Sales Cloud and Service Cloud products.